BitBalloon/bitballoon-api/README.md

 * `PUT /sites/{site_id}/files/{path-to-file}` will add or update a file, reprocess all assets and create a new deploy

 The request body will be used as the new content for this file.
+If the site is still in uploading mode (after creating a site with a list of files) and this is the last file

 Delete File
 -----------